jorgechato/ocho-ninjas/README.md

 **Some assumptions:**

-- You have a running postgres database with the name `ocho` and the user `ocho` with the password `ocho`.
-    You can change the database name, user and password in the `settings.py` file.
 - You have the required environment variables set.
 The k8s files are using the `secrets.yml` file to set the environment variables.
     You can also set them in the `settings.py` file.
 If you are using docker, you can set them in the `Dockerfile` file, or if you are runnign it locally, you can set them in the `.env` file.
     I highly recommend using the `direnv` for local environments.
 Please generate a secret key with `python manage.py shell -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'` and set it in the `.envrc` file.